Harry-Chen/thu-learn-lib/README.md

 See `lib/types.d.ts` for type definitions.

 ## Changelog

+- v1.1.4
+  - Return empty array if any content module is disabled
+  - Add `getTACourseList` to get TA's course list (temporarily can not be used by other functions)

 - v1.1.3
   - Emergency fix of wrongly decoded base64 string, add `js-base64` back